Legal Considerations

 The Grant & Eisenhofer ESG Institute

-Global investor interest in sustainable and responsible investment continues to accelerate at a rapid pace.
-Responsible investment strategies take into consideration environmental, social and governance (ESG) factors in portfolio selection criteria and management, with the belief that better corporate ESG profiles result in fewer disasters or corporate scandals, and better long-term returns.
-As one example of investor enthusiasm for ESG funds, London-based ETFGI reported in December 2021 that assets invested in ESG ETFs and ETPs listed globally had reached a record $371 billion.* Responsible Investment currently represents approximately 36% of all professionally managed assets worldwide.** Investment policies that integrate ESG criteria tend to express investor values specific to weapons, carbon emissions, fossil fuel reserves, labor conditions, human rights, corporate governance, executive compensation, #metoo and other social and environmental issues.
+Global investor interest in sustainable and responsible investment continues to accelerate more and more rapidly.
+Responsible investment strategies take into consideration environmental, social and governance (ESG) factors in portfolio selection criteria and management, with the belief that better corporate ESG profiles result in fewer disasters and corporate scandals, and better long-term returns.
+Additionally, investors increasingly realize the importance of furthering the greater good of society, which is contributing to a shift from a focus on investors’ role as shareholders to their role as stakeholders.
+Investment policies that integrate ESG criteria tend to express investor values specific to weapons, carbon emissions, fossil fuel reserves, labor conditions, human rights, corporate governance, executive compensation, #metoo, climate and other social and environmental issues.
 Corporate engagement and shareholder activism are additional approaches investors are increasingly using to influence corporate behavior in furtherance of ESG principles.
+Regulatory developments around the world are reinforcing this trend, including the establishment of the SEC’s Climate and ESG Task Force and the EU’s Corporate Sustainability Due Diligence and Corporate Sustainability Reporting Directives, and evolving EU rules to protect consumers from greenwashing.
+As an example of investor enthusiasm for ESG funds, London-based ETFGI reported in December 2023 that globally listed assets invested in ESG ETFs increased to US$481 billion from the US$393 billion reported at the end of 2022.* $30.3 trillion is currently invested globally in sustainable AUM, with the non-US markets showing an increase of 20% since 2020.**

 • Sustainability and Fiduciary Duty